Justia Lawyer Rating

 A recent decision by the North Carolina Court of Appeals in State v.
 Garmon helps clarify some of the standards courts apply when examining drug trafficking charges and related issues.
 In particular, it offers insight into how prosecutors must prove the offense of “maintaining a RAFFICKING-CHARGES-IN-RALEIGH vehicle” for keeping or selling controlled substances.
 Additionally, the opinion touches on the timing and validity of habitual felon indictments—a factor that can significantly influence sentencing outcomes.

 While this is not a groundbreaking ruling that completely changes the legal landscape, it serves as a reminder that drug cases often involve complex legal analyses.
 Understanding how courts interpret statutes and apply long-standing legal principles can help people charged with such offenses.
-The Fanney Law Firm, located in Raleigh, North Carolina (107 Park Ave #100, Raleigh, NC 27605, phone: 919-617-7009, email: John@FanneyLaw.com), represents clients across Wake County and beyond.
+The Fanney Law Office, located in Raleigh, North Carolina (107 Park Ave #100, Raleigh, NC 27605, phone: 919-617-7009, email: John@FanneyLaw.com), represents clients across Wake County and beyond.
 If you or someone you care about is facing drug-related charges, reviewing how appellate courts examine evidence and procedure may be a helpful starting point.

 The holidays transform Wake County.
 Downtown Raleigh’s streets fill with celebrating crowds.
 Shopping centers from Crabtree Valley CRIMINAL-LAWYERS-IN-RALEIGH-NC Mall to North Hills buzz with activity.
 Neighborhoods light up with family gatherings.